Ahmed-Sharaby10/Sehha_Bites/README.md

 - We welcome contributions!
 Please fork the repository and submit a pull request for review.

 ## Contributors
-- Ahmed El Hadidy  Project Developer
+- Ahmed El Hadidy
-- Ahmed Sharaby  Project Developer
+- Ahmed Sharaby
-- Yousef Badr MlFlow Intergration
-- Mahmoud Alghnam Presentation Supporter

 See the LICENSE file for more details.